DE-cr/NEPviewerCR/README.md

 you had been using `NEPgetCR.py` and `NEPjson2csvCR.py` from [v2_obsolete](v2_obsolete)
-before the NEP API change, `NEPviewerCR++.py` will initially load the resulting `*.csv` before asking the NEP server for data.
+before the NEP API change, `NEPviewerCR++.py` will initially load the resulting `*.csv` before asking the NEP server for newer data.

 To use `NEPviewerCR++.py`, you must provide it with your credentials for `nepviewer.com` in environment variables, e.g.